fhiso/sources-and-citations/citation-elements.md

-*Conformant* applications *may* reorder the *translation set*, but *must* leave the first *string* first, so that applications wishing to use the orignal, untranslated, untransliterated form can do so.
+*Conformant* applications *may* reorder the *translation set*, but *must* leave the first *string* first, so that applications wishing to use the original, untranslated, untransliterated form can do so.

 {.note} A standard may define a serialisation format that does not preserve the order of a *translation set*, but *must* take alternative